clipperrrrrrr/Rupee/doc/build-osx.md

 Other commands:
 -------

-    ./digitalrupeed -daemon # to start the digitalrupee daemon.
+    ./rupeesd -daemon # to start the rupees daemon.
-    ./digitalrupee-cli --help  # for a list of command-line options.
+    ./rupees-cli --help  # for a list of command-line options.
-    ./digitalrupee-cli help    # When the daemon is running, to get a list of RPC commands
+    ./rupees-cli help    # When the daemon is running, to get a list of RPC commands

 Troubleshooting:<a name="trouble"></a>
 ---------